-The Veterinary Practice Board of Western Australia (VPBWA) has announced proposed changes to recognise a new level of veterinary nursing expertise, the Advanced Veterinary Nurse (AVN) and Advanced Veterinary Nurse – Restricted (AVN-restricted)
+In 2025, the Veterinary Practice Board of Western Australia (VPBWA) updated the way veterinary nurses are recognised in WA, introducing the new Advanced Veterinary Nurse (AVN) and Advanced Veterinary Nurse – Restricted (AVN-restricted) classifications.

-This new professional category acknowledges the advanced knowledge, skills and clinical experience demonstrated by many of WA’s veterinary nurses and technologists.
-It represents an important step in strengthening patient care standards and aligning veterinary nursing with the evolving needs of modern veterinary practice.
+These new professional classifications acknowledge the advanced knowledge, skills and clinical experience demonstrated by many of WA’s veterinary nurses and technologists across WA.
+They represent an important step towards strengthening patient care standards and aligning veterinary nursing with the evolving needs of modern veterinary practice.

 These learning pathways will help veterinary practices upskill their teams and ensure compliance as the new recognition framework takes effect.